pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 If you don’t have huge computational resources, you could give the internet images a much lower weight as a compromise.

-For example, suppose your optimization objective is squared error (This is not a good choice for a classification task, but it will simplify our explanation).
+For example, suppose your optimization objective is squared error.
 Thus, our learning algorithm tries to optimize:

 <div align="center">
   <img src="Images/25.png">